voqtuyen/Cross-validation-techniques/README.md

     - The bias of the estimator will be large (conservative or higher than the true error rate)

+What model should be chosen as the final model?

+After performing CV with different models (algorithm combination, etc) chose the one that performed better regarding error and its variance among folds.
+You will need to rebuild the model with the whole dataset.

 ## Reference

 1. https://www.mff.cuni.cz/veda/konference/wds/proc/pdf10/WDS10_105_i1_Reitermanova.pdf